hielfx/faceit-user-microservice/README.md

   - MongoDB was selected instead of MySQL to use a different database than the one I usually use.
 This derived in some troubles with the use of the `_id` and the new `mongo-go` driver (`mgo.v2` is now unmaintained so I decided to use the official one).
 This driver is not so compatible with Google's UUID package and it was being stored as a binary.
 To solve this, I used a mongodb repository, that converts Google's UUID into MongoDB ObjectId.
 This came with it's own caveats such as the FindOne and the Find method because the documents weren't matching, resulting in a nil document or an empty slice.
 To solve this I used the string I meantioned earlier.
   - Currently, you can only filter by the exact string match, it should be case insensitive, but it's not been implemented yet.
   - For the API documentation I used Swagger ([`swaggo/swag`](https://github.com/swaggo/swag)) so the documentation could be generated with comments in the code.
 Maybe it's a good idea to have a separate document with more information, but I went this way so I could learn more about Swagger and OpenAPI.
+  - Currently, the binary only builds for the current system.
+I don't see this as a flaw per se, because, in the end, it will be run and built inside a docker container.
+  - [Golangci-lint](https://github.com/golangci/golangci-lint) and [SonarQube](https://www.sonarqube.org/) could be used to improve the code quality and security.
   - There may be more things, but I can't recall now.

-## Possible deploment to production
+## Possible way to deploy to production

-The current configuration doesn't provide a way to deploy the application to production, so I will focus on "how I would do it":
+Currently it hasn't been provided a way to deploy the application to production, so I will focus on "how I would do it":

 1. You can still use the Dockerfile to build the application docker image.
 2. The image could be pushed to AWS ECR, so it could be accesible later.